blockchainsllc/in3-docs/docs/api-cmd.rst

 -np            Short for ``-p none``.
 -s, -signs     Number of signatures to use when verifying.
 -b, -block     The block number to use when making calls.
 Could be either ``latest`` (default), ``earliest``, or a hex number.
+-l, -latest    replaces ``latest`` with latest BlockNumber - the number of blocks given.
 -pk            The path to the private key as keystore file.
 -pwd           Password to unlock the key.
 (Warning: since the passphrase must be kept private, make sure that this key may not appear in the bash_history)
 -to            The target address of the call.